 Judges evaluating exhibits should recognize individual differences and creativity, therefore using information in this document as a guide rather than a requirement.

-Junior (grades 3-7 suggested): Model the garment or outfit constructed for the sewing project.
+Beginner (grades 3-5 suggested): Model the garment or outfit purchased for the consumer clothing project.
 Accessories may be purchased or selected from what you currently have.